initOS/social/mail_activity_team/README.rst

 To set up new teams:

 #.
 Go to *Settings / Activate developer mode*
 #.
-Go to *Settings / Technical / Email / Activity Teams*
+Go to *Settings / Technical / Discuss / Activity Teams*
 #.
 Create a new Team and assign (optionally) the models in which it will
    be used, and the members of the team.